3.7 Examinations and Examination Boards

 Procedure for allocating a mark for completion of incorrect assessment

 51. In the event that a student has been assessed on the wrong question(s), owing to an administrative error on the part of the University, the student will be provided with a substitute mark based upon their performance in other assessments:

-52. In the event that the affected question is one of a number of questions for an assessment (e.g. an examination question paper), the student will be allocated a mark based upon the weighted average of marks available from the other marked questions for that assessment.
+52. In the event that the affected question is the only question for an assessment (e.g. one question of an examination question paper), the student will be allocated a mark equal to his/her weighted average taken from all modules completed in that semester.

 53. In the event that the affected assessment is one of a number of assessment components for the module, the student will be allocated a mark based upon the weighted average of the marks available from the other marked assessments for that module.